jimmoffitt/developer_advocate.blog/metadataEvolution/twtr_evolution.md

 #### 2014
 + March - [Photo tagging and up to four photos supported](https://blog.twitter.com/2014/photos-just-got-more-social).
++ April - Emojis are natively supported in Twitter UI.
+Emojis were commonly used in Tweets since at least 2008.

 #### 2015
 + October - [Twitter Polls introduced](https://blog.twitter.com/2015/introducing-twitter-polls).
 Polls originally supported two choices with a 24-hour voting period.
 In November, Polls started supporting four choices with voting periods from 5 minutes to seven days.
 Poll metadata made available ('original' format only) in February 2017.